lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_04.md

 AMatbld3d_stor: Volume max =   5.0000000E+02
 </pre>

-Negative coefficents can occur on non-convex boundaries or with unstructured complex meshes.
+Negative coefficients can occur on non-convex boundaries or with unstructured complex meshes.
 If they occur, these negative coefficients are stored in a node attribute named `ccoef`.
 Viewing this attribute can provide help in finding areas of the mesh that need adjustment.
 It is possible that a mesh has ccoef values at or very close to zero, in which case they can be ignored.
 The following pset commands can help find ccoef values of concern.

 Note.
 The `cmo/addatt` command is called but will not be used if the `AMatbld3d_stor` routine creates it.
 We create it just in case it does not exist so the commands using it do not fail with an Error.